ga-wdi-lessons/sinatra-rest/intro-and-params.md

 We'll talk about what `get` means later on.

-Now, in your console, run the file the way you'd run any Ruby file:
+Now, in your terminal, run the file the way you'd run any Ruby file:

 ```sh
 $ ruby app.rb